 That means if you want the benefits that come from a tight air seal, like lower energy bills, a healthier home, less noise, and fewer pests, you have to fill the existing walls and ceilings with spray foam insulation.

-When doing a project like this, use the Foam it Green Slow Rise Formula to get the best results:
+When doing this project, use Foam it Green Slow Rise kits to get amazing results: